Dark Planet (2008 film): Part I

 Year 2157.
 Maxim Kammerer (Stepanov), a space explorer from Earth, crash lands on an unknown planet.
 His ship is destroyed, and now he's stuck there "like Robinson on an uninhabited island" (hence the title).
 Maxim encounters local military police, who do not believe Maxim is alien and send him to mental hospital in the capital.
 Guy Gaal (Fyodorov), a corporal of the Guards, is assigned to escort Maxim.

 Maxim learns that the name of the planet is Saraksh, and the country where he landed is called Fatherland, because it is ruled by a militaristic dictatorship of the Unknown Fathers.
 Strider (Serebryakov), a powerful figure in the government, wants to see the newcomer; he sends one of his men, Funk, after Maxim, but as they drive the street, Funk suffers from what seems to be an epileptic seizure, and Maxim is left alone.
 He encounters Rada Gaal (Snigir), the sister of Guy, falls in love with her and stays with the Gaals.
 Guy talks Maxim into becoming a privateer ("candidate") in the Guards.
 They are forced to participate in brutal raids against the people called "degenerates" by state propaganda.
 After Maxim refuses to execute a group of captured "degenerates", Guards commander Rittmeister Chachu shoots him and leaves him to his apparent death.

 However, Maxim survives and joins a group of rebel "degenerates".
 During his time with the rebels, Maxim learns the true nature of the regime and the purpose of towers erected across the country.
 Contrary to state propaganda, the towers function as mind control devices, sending a special kind of radiation that ensures the citizens' loyalty to the regime.
 Twice in a day, the majority of people experience a patriotic frenzy, while minority, the "degenerates", are able to resist brainwashing, but they suffer from intense pain and convulsions.
 The Unknown Fathers themselves are known to be "degenerates" (this is highlighted by Funk's "epilepsy" earlier).
 Maxim realises that rebels are hiding the truth just as the government does, in hope that they might use the towers themselves, had they come to power.

 After fighting alongside the "degenerates" in the attack on a tower, Maxim is again captured by the military and sentenced to a prison labor camp.
 There, inmates are tasked with cleaning the wilderness of automated defense systems that were left abandoned by decades of war.
-On a mission, Maxim manages to capture a mechanized tank.
+On a mission, Maxim manages to capture a tank.
 He drives the tank away from detention zone across the minefield, picks up Guy, and heads south to the neighbouring nations.